Leave a comment

 “Oh!
 Beast,” she cried.
 “I never knew how much I loved you until now, when I feared I was too late to save your life.”

 “Can you really love such an ugly creature as I am?” asked the Beast.
 “You only came just in time.
 I was dying because I thought you had forgotten your promise.
-But go back now and rest, I shall see you by and by.”
+Go back now and rest, I shall see you by and by.”

 Beauty went back to the palace, where supper was awaiting her; and afterward the Beast came in as usual, and asked about the time she had spent with her family, and if they had all been very glad to see her.

-And when at last the time came for him to go, and he asked, as he had so often asked before, “Beauty, will you marry me?”
-She answered softly,
+When at last the time came for him to go, and he asked, as he had so often asked before, “Beauty, will you marry me?”
+She answered softly, “Yes, dear Beast.”

-“I agree with all my heart,” cried the Queen.
+“I agree with all my heart,” cried the queen.
+Then she tenderly embraced Beauty and the prince.

 And that was the story of Beauty and the Beast.